VSPs of cubic fourfolds and the Gorenstein locus of the Hilbert scheme of 14 points on A^6: Analysis of the component

 \begin{remark} In \cite{CHILO__symmetrizing_matrix_multiplication} Chiantini, Hauenstein, Ikenmeyer, Landsberg and Ottaviani give very strong numerical evidence that $\secantvariety$ is an ideal-theoretic complete intersection of a degree $10$ and degree $28$ divisors.
-Since the degree $10$ divisor is $\SL{V}$-invariant, it coincides with $\DIR$.
-It would be interesting to know whether the second divisor is $\DVap$.
+Since the degree $10$ divisor is $\SL{V}$-invariant, it is equal to $\DIR$.
+It would be interesting to know whether the second divisor is $\DVap$ introduced in~\cite{Ranestad_Voisin__VSP}.

 The outline of the argument of \cite{CHILO__symmetrizing_matrix_multiplication}, as communicated by the authors, is to use \cite{hauenstein_sommese__witness} to show that $\secantvariety$ has codimension $2$ and degree $280$.
 Then \cite{daleo__hauenstein__aCM, daleo__hauenstein__aG} are used to show that it is arithmetically Gorenstein.
-Finally, the Hilbert function of the $280$ witness points allows one to conclude that it is actually a complete intersection with the ideal minimally generated by a degree $10$ and a degree $28$ polynomial. \end{remark}
+Finally, the Hilbert function of the $280$ witness points allows one to conclude that it is actually a complete intersection of a degree $10$ and a degree $28$ polynomial. \end{remark}